sentient-agi/Sentient-Enclaves-Framework/docs/md/USAGE.md

 ## **Advanced usage:**

-Also `rbuild.sh` supporting an interactive shell mode, for interactive builds and commands shell interface mode for interactive automation of builds (and build stages):
+Also `rbuild.sh` supports an interactive shell mode, for interactive builds and commands shell interface mode for interactive automation of builds (and build stages):

 ### Interactive mode shell with timings and console dump - you'll see the shell prompt:
 ```bash